Timothy C. Hain, MD Page last modified: November 8, 2015

 Many of us prefer not to say that we can't figure something out, and one method of doing this, is to make up a word to substitute for the "I can't figure it out" diagnosis, that sounds as if it is figured out.
-In our opinion, PPV and CSD are examples of these.
+In our opinion, PPV, CSD, and now PPPD are examples of these.

 Brandt (1991) described a symptom complex that he termed "phobic postural vertigo" characterized by situationally triggered panic attacks, frequently including vertigo with unsteadiness.
 PPV differs slightly from CSD (below) in that it is triggered rather than constant.
 The diagnostic criteria for PPV (see below) consist of symptoms without physical signs (Holmberg et al, 2009).